Ahmad0577/WadiWolves-WRO-2023/Schemes/README.md

-These are the schematics for parts used in the WadiRover (Our robot car).
+These are all the non-code materials, ideas, drawings, graphs, and lists.